Sasha Maria Suarez

 Biography

-My research interests include Indigenous social movements and urban histories, with a specificity on Indigenous cultural, communal, and political continuity.
+I’m an interdisciplinary scholar of twentieth century American Indian and Indigenous histories, with a special focus on the Great Lakes.
+My research interests include Indigenous social movements and urban histories, special focus on Indigenous cultural, communal, and political continuity.
 I’m also interested in the gender dynamics at play in multiple different forms of Indigenous activism.

 Education